fkcptlst/chatgpt-api-plus/README.md

 # ChatGPT api

+This is based on original work of [chatgpt-api](https://github.com/taranjeet/chatgpt-api.git)

+# New Feature Added Besides the original work

+- [x] Screenshot(for status check)
+- [x] Html record(in case of error, easy to debug)
+- [x] run.sh for server without ui
+- [x] chat record(anonymous, for research purpose only)
+- [x] support for multiple pop-up windows
+- [x] support for resetting session and login(in case of error)

+# Original Feat

-* It uses playwright and chromium to open browser and parse html.
+* It uses playwright and chromium to open browser and parse html.(avoiding authentication problem)
 * It is an unoffical api for development purpose only.

 # How to install